 There are various types of lanterns you can make:

-And after all the eating and festivities, take a nap, and gear up for this new Tiger Year!
-Hope you all have a safe, prosperous, and fierce Year of the Tiger!
+After all the eating and festivities, take a nap, and gear up for this new Lunar Year!
+We wish everyone a safe and prosperous Year of the Rabbit!